UCSBarchlab/PyRTL/docs/helpers.rst

 Coercion to WireVector
 ----------------------

+:func:`.as_wires` coerces values to :class:`WireVectors<.WireVector>`.
+Most
-In PyRTL there is only one function in charge of coercing values into :class:`WireVectors<.WireVector>`, and that is :func:`.as_wires`.
-This function is called in almost all helper functions and classes to manage the mixture of constants and :class:`WireVectors<.WireVector>` that naturally occur in hardware development.
+PyRTL helper functions and classes call :func:`.as_wires` on their inputs, to manage the mixture of constants and :class:`WireVectors<.WireVector>` that naturally occur in hardware development.

 See :ref:`wirevector_coercion` for examples and more details.